-The first step in a Chapter 7 bankruptcy case is to meet with an attorney to determine whether you qualify for this type of bankruptcy.
+The first step in a Chapter 7 bankruptcy case is to meet with a North Carolina Chapter 7 attorney to determine whether you qualify for this type of bankruptcy.
 There are strict income limits that are based on the state’s median income level, and your attorney can help you apply the Chapter 7 bankruptcy “means test” to determine whether you may be eligible or whether you should consider filing for Chapter 13 bankruptcy instead.

 If you decide to move forward, here are the steps when filing for a Chapter 7 bankruptcy: